[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 During training, when the discriminator fails, its parameters $\delta$ are updated.
 It is trained to maximize it’s result over real data $\mathrm{max}: \mathbb{E}_{\mathbf{x} \sim p_x(\mathbf{x})} [log \left( d_\delta (\mathbf{x}) \right)]$, while minimizing the prediction of generated samples $g_\theta (\mathbf{z})$, $\mathrm{min}: \mathbb{E}_{\mathbf{z} \sim p_z(\mathbf{z})} [log \left( 1 - d_\delta (g_\theta (\mathbf{z})) \right)]$.

-When the discriminator succeed, the generator’s parameters $\theta$ are updated.
+When the discriminator succeeds, the generator’s parameters $\theta$ are updated.
 It is trained to generate samples which maximize their result from the discriminator (fools it), hence minimizing $\mathbb{E}_{\mathbf{z} \sim p_z(\mathbf{z})} [log \left( 1 - d_\delta (g_\theta (\mathbf{z})) \right)]$.

 This can in turn be written as: $$\underset{\theta}{\mathrm{min}}\: \underset{\delta}{\mathrm{max}}\: \mathcal{L}(g_\theta, d_\delta) = \mathbb{E}_{x \sim p_x(\mathbf{x})} [\mathrm{log}: d_\delta(x)] + \mathbb{E}_{z \sim p_z(\mathbf{z})} [\mathrm{log} (1 - d_\delta(g_\theta(\mathbf{z})))]$$